Goalsum/TataruBook/docs/commands.md

 **Parameters**:
 - `--table TABLE` (optional): specifies a table with the name `TABLE`.
 If this parameter is not present, determine which table to import based on the filename of `csv_file`.
 - `--encoding ENCODING` (optional): specifies the character encoding.
 See the description in [character encoding format]({{ site.baseurl }}/commands.html#character-encoding-format).
-- `db_file`: db file name, with or without path.
+- `db_file`: DB file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.
 - `csv_file`: CSV file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

 TataruBook will automatically determine if the CSV file has a header row or not, the judgment is: if no column of the first row of the CSV contains a number, then it is considered to be a header row.
 Note: TataruBook only determines and skips the header row, it does not adjust the field order based on the content of the header row.
 The field order must be consistent with the table definition.

-If the processing fails when inserting a row, then TataruBook performs a **rollback** and the entire db file is restored to the state it was in before this `import` command was executed, even if other rows in the CSV file can be inserted successfully.
+If the processing fails when inserting a row, then TataruBook performs a **rollback** and the entire DB file is restored to the state it was in before this `import` command was executed, even if other rows in the CSV file can be inserted successfully.

 The import operation has some special handling, see the description in [general features]({{ site.baseurl }}/commands.html#general-features).